aagh-jr/aagh-jr/README.md

 ## abel angel gonzalez hernandez — designer, researcher, builder

+currently based in san jose, studying cognitive science with a specialization in human-computer interacton at uc san diego.
+I like to design and create things that feel warm, helpful, and get our minds thinking and going.

 interested in:
 - interaction as storytelling.
 - technology as relationship.
 - design as care.

-currently based in san jose, studying cognitive science with a specialization in human-computer interacton at uc san diego.
-I like to design and create things that feel warm, helpful, and get our minds thinking and going.
+tools:

 <p align="left">
   <!-- Figma -->